Predictia/AQUA/diagnostics/dummy/README.md

 If new data or functions that you think may be useful for other diagnostics are needed, please contact the AQUA team.
 It may be added to the framework.

-## Data requirements

-Please specify if your diagnostic can only be performed on data with a particular time or space grid.

-For instance, "The dummy diagnostic can only be performed on regridded data" or "The diagnostic can only be performed on monthly data".

 ## Examples

-The notebooks demonstrate your diagnostic's capabilities, help users understand the potential applications, and inspire them to use it.
+The **notebook/** folder should contain the notebooks with clear demonstration capabilities and applications of your diagnostic.
+This notebook should be named after the diagnostic itself or a particular functionality and have an extension .ipynb.

+Recommendations for notebook structure:
+ - Reduce the number of packages you're importing.
+Try to keep all imports in your module (`dummy_class.py` and `dummy_func.py`).

+ - Do not produce too long notebooks.
+If needed, split the notebook into a few based on diagnostic applications.

+ - Split the notebook into sections and create the Table of Content. (you can find the example of it in **notebook/dummy.ipynb**)

+ - Provide well-described comments to help users understand the functionality of your diagnostic.

-Please note that notebooks may load data from the DKRZ cluster, so they may not work outside of it.
+ **Please note that notebooks may load data from the DKRZ cluster, so they may not work outside of it.**

-The **notebook/** folder contains the following notebooks:

-- **Save_data_to_storage.ipynb**:
-  The notebook demonstrates the major abilities of dummy diagnostic:
-  - initialization of an object of the diagnostic class,
-  - selection of the class attributes,
-  - saving the data in the storage, and
-  - loading the data from storage.

-- **Save_figure_to_storage.ipynb**:
-  The notebook demonstrates the abilities of the histogram plotting functions:
-  - selection of the plot style,
-  - selection of the plot size, axes scales, and
-  - saving plot into storage.

-## Contributing

-Include your contact information or any official channels (such as email, GitHub profile) through which users can reach out to you for support, questions, or feedback.